phopley/face_recognition/README.md

 ## Running the Node

 Once you have the node built you can test it by launching the test.launch file.
-This launch file also starts the UbiquityRobotics raspicam_node and republish from the image_transport package as my system uses the Raspberry Pi camera.
+This launch file also starts the UbiquityRobotics raspicam_node for the Raspberry Pi camera.

 ## Node Information
 Topics:

-* `camera/image/raw`:
+* `raspicam_node/image/compressed`:
-  Subscribes `sensor_msgs/Image` raw image message to check for recognised faces
+  Subscribes `sensor_msgs/CompressedImage` image message to check for recognised faces

-* `face_recognition_node/start`:
-  Subscribes `std_msgs/Empty` used to indicate a face recognition operation should be conducted

-* `face_recognition_node/adjusted_image`:
+* `face_recognition_node/image/compressed`:
-  Publishes `sensor_msgs/Image` the image from the camera with a box around any faces recognised and the name of the identified subject
+  Publishes `sensor_msgs/CompressedImage` the image from the camera with a box around any faces recognised and the name of the identified subject

 * `face_recognition_node/result`:
   Publishes `face_recognition/face_recognition_msgs` two arrays containing the ID's and names of any faces recognised

+Action:

+* `face_recognition_msgs/scan_for_faces`:
+  Server used to control the process of scanning for recognised faces in the current image.

 Parameters: